Leitkultur: Nationwide debate in Germany

 In 2005, the new presiding chairman of the Bundestag, Norbert Lammert (CDU), proposed a re-opening of the debate on a Leitkultur.
 The proposal, he said in an interview in Die Zeit, has been summarily dismissed without argument; "The noticeable thing about the very short national debate is that the Leitkultur concept was widely rejected, as a negative reflex, but that there was a wide recognition of the problems underlying the debate" ("Das Parlament hat kein Diskussionsmonopol", Zeit 43/2005).
-There was no noticeable reaction to his suggestion at first: Lammert then proposed to move the discussion to a European level, to establish a European core identity.
-In an article in Die Welt, he wrote: "If Europe wishes to preserve the multiplicity of nation identities, and yet establish a collective identity, it must develop a political core ideal, a set of foundational values and convictions.
+There was no noticeable reaction to his suggestion at first: Lammert then proposed to move the discussion to a European level, to define the European guiding culture.
+In an article in Die Welt, he wrote: "If Europe wishes to preserve the multiplicity of its national identities, and yet establish a collective identity, it must develop a political core ideal, a set of foundational values and convictions.
 Such a European core ideal must necessarily be based on the common cultural roots of Europe, on its shared history, and on shared religious tradition," (Die Welt, 13 December 2005).

 In early 2006, the Jyllands-Posten Muhammad cartoons controversy led to violent protests in Islamic countries, against depictions of Muhammad in a Danish newspaper.
 Lammert now restated his demand for a re-opening of the Leitkultur debate.
 The cartoon protests, he said, show that German society must reach a consensus on its "foundational values and a minimal standard of value orientation".
-The 'constitutional patriotism' (proposed by the philosopher Jürgen Habermas) would not suffice, since all constitutions are based on non-random cultural assumptions.
-Fundamental rights, such as freedom of the press and freedom of expression, must be fully supported by a social consensus.
-Given the background of a multicultural society in Germany, according to Lammert, rights must be linked to certain cultural values, and a nationwide debate on this issue was necessary, to re-establish such a link.
-The idea of multiculturalism was "perhaps originally well-intentioned", but had reached the end of its useful life.
-Multiculturalism could not be allowed to create a society where all values were equal – and therefore in practice had no values.
-In conflicts of values, society had to decide which values were valid, and which were not.
+The 'constitutional patriotism' (proposed by Jürgen Habermas) would not suffice, since all constitutions are based on non-random cultural assumptions.
+Fundamental rights, such as freedom of the press and freedom of expression, must be fully supported by a social consensus (Böckenförde dilemma).
+According to Lammert, legal rights must be supported by and rooted in cultural values, and a nationwide debate on this issue was necessary, to re-establish such a link.
+The idea of multiculturalism was "perhaps originally well-intentioned", but had reached the end of its useful life: Multiculturalism could not be allowed to create a society where all value systems were treated as equal.
+In cases of conflicts, society had to decide which cultural views were valid, which value system took precedence, and which did not.
 Lammert insisted that he had never spoken of a German Leitkultur.
-The essential elements of the German culture were not specifically German, he said, and it would be better to speak of a European Leitkultur.
+He claimed the essential elements of the German culture were not specifically German, but European.
 (Deutschlandfunk interview with Lammert, reported in the Frankfurter Allgemeine Zeitung of 8 February 2006).

-Jörg Schönbohm also remains a vigorous advocate of a German core culture: in 2006 he suggested changing the name of the Berlin radio station radiomultikulti into 'Radio Schwarz-Rot-Gold' (black-red-gold, the colours of the flag of Germany).
+Jörg Schönbohm also remains a vigorous advocate of a German guiding culture: in 2006 he suggested changing the name of the Berlin radio station radiomultikulti into 'Radio Schwarz-Rot-Gold' (black-red-gold, the colours of the German democratic revolution and the flag of Germany).